RTO ID 41038

 A photocopier and printer are available for students to photocopy or print their class and assignment work.
-(Fees apply, please see Reception, first 100 Pages per term is free)
+(Fees apply, please see Reception, the first 100 Pages per term are free)

 Kitchen and dining area

 There is a common kitchen/dining area in the college where students can have a snack between classes.
 It is equipped with a microwave and kettle as well as kitchen supplies.
-Coffee, tea, and biscuits are provided for free for Charter Australia students.
+Coffee and tea are provided for free for Charter Australia students.

 Course progress for all students

-Students can access their results and feedback via CHASE Online® and also from trainers to show them their recorded results.
+Students can access their results and feedback via the Student Portal and also from trainers to show them their recorded results.
 Students can contact their trainer as soon as their results are available.
 Trainers are the first point of contact if students have any issues with assessments.

 Course progress for international students